netcinematics/ALPHABITZ_AI_GOOGLE_CAPSTONE/README.md

 > **AI evolves language for humanity.**

-Solves ambiguity, cliche, misnomer for AI - in a novel way.
+Solves ambiguity, cliche, misnomer, (polysemy and homonemy) for AI - in a novel way.

 ____